Mission Statement - To protect and improve the health and well-being of all Arkansans.

 Supporting the various service programs throughout ADH is Administration, which includes finance, human resources, information technology, legal, minority health, community support, health communication and marketing, tobacco prevention and cessation, policies and procedures and facilities support.

 The mission of the Department is to protect and improve the health and well-being of all Arkansans.
-We do this with the support of more than 5,000 dedicated employees and public and private partners.
+We do this with the support of over 2,100 dedicated employees and public and private partners.
 All employees in our diverse workforce are expected to exemplify professionalism in everything they do.
 They are passionate about what they do, because they are making a difference by helping people make their lives healthier.

 |Director’s Office||4815 W. Markham Street, Slot 36|

 Little Rock, AR 72205